Free Software on Windows (without any privilege)¶

 If you want to be able to use Octave in text mode in the Windows console, make

-sure to also add to the path the subdirectory (mingw64\bin
+sure to also add to the path the subdirectory (mingw64\bin) that contains

 interface.